fish-quant/autofish/README.md

 1. Download latest version of miniconda from [**here**](https://docs.conda.io/en/latest/miniconda.html).
 2. Open Anaconda terminal and create dedicated environment: `conda create --name autofish python=3.9`
 3. Activate environment: `conda activate autofish`
-4. Pip install autofish (as an alternative see development installation below)
+4. Pip install **autofish** (as an alternative see development installation below)
    - Base version (without pycromanager) : `pip install -i https://test.pypi.org/simple/autofish`
-   - Install pycromanager : `pip install pycromanager`
+   - [Optional] Install pycromanager : `pip install pycromanager`

-#### Installation for development
+### Starting autofish

+1. Open Anaconda terminal and activate environment: `conda activate autofish`
+2. Start user interface with command `autofish`

+### Upgrading to a new version

+1. Open Anaconda terminal and activate environment: `conda activate autofish`
+2. Upgrade autoFISH `pip install --upgrade https://test.pypi.org/simple/autofish`

+### Development installation

-If you want to further develop the package, several options exist.
-A simply one is local installation.
+If you want to modify develop the package, several options exist.

+1. Recommended is to **`clone` the repository**.
+This will then also allow to propose your changes to the main autoFISH repository as a PullRequest.
+See for instance [here](https://codex.so/fork-and-pull-en) for an explanation for how this is done.
+This also allows to easier add changes from the main repository
-Rather than performing the pip install from pypi (step 4 above), you can install it locally
+2. An alternative is a **local installation**.
+While this might be easier in the short run, it will be challenig to integrate future changes on the main repository.
+Rather than performing the pip install (step 4 above), you

    1. Download the zip archive of the branch you are interested in.
    2. Unzip on your machine.
    3. Open Anaconda terminal at location of the autofish package.
    4. Activate environment: `conda activate autofish`
    5. Editable install `pip install . -e`

-### Pycromanager

-One of the acquisition options is via Pycromanager.
-We found that keeping both micromanager and Pycromanager up-to-date can help to prevent problems.

-**Last tested, compatible versions**:

-- Pycromanager: 0.27.2
-- Micromanager: nightly 20230224

-### Starting autofish

-1. Open Anaconda terminal and activate environment: `conda activate autofish`
-2. Start user interface with command `autofish`

 ### Configuration files